renehorstmann/rhc/style.md

 In this file I'll show you my recommendations for a good coding style in the C programming language.

-This style guide does not use the rhc library, to be independent...
-(So replace malloc, etc. with rhc_malloc...)

 ## <a name="S-contents"></a>Contents

 - [Basics](#S-basics)